- Acne scars result from inflammatory breakouts

 Instant Treatments for Acne Scars

 Hypertrophic or atrophic scars cannot be treated instantly.
 However, PIH can be instantly improved with one of several quick in-office procedures.
-These procedures significantly improve dark marks after only one session.
+These procedures significantly improve dark patches of skin after just one session.

 Light chemical peels

-A light chemical peel treats PIH using salicylic acid, glycolic acid, mandelic acid or another alpha-hydroxy acid and requires no downtime.
-Only one treatment visibly lightens hyperpigmentation with full results visible after 48 hours.
+A light chemical peel treats PIH using alpha-hydroxy or beta-hydroxy acids such as salicylic, glycolic or mandelic acid and requires no downtime.
+Just one treatment visibly lightens hyperpigmentation with full results visible after 48 hours.

 Microdermabrasion employs a small, handheld device that exfoliates the skin using either a vibrating diamond tip or a microfine crystal spray.
 One microdermabrasion session lightens PIH with no downtime required.

-Multiple microdermabrasion sessions can treat depressed scars, although the procedure is not effective on very deep or ice pick scars.
+Multiple microdermabrasion sessions can treat mild raised and depressed scars, although the procedure is not effective on very deep or ice pick scars.

-Acne scars are a common concern for individuals who have experienced acne, especially moderate to severe acne with very inflamed blemishes.
-To effectively treat acne scars, wait until the acne healing process is complete.
-Then, choose a procedure or product that is appropriate for your scar type.
+Acne scars are a common concern for individuals who have experienced acne, especially moderate-to-severe acne with inflamed blemishes.
+To effectively treat acne scars, wait until the acne healing process is complete, then choose a procedure or product that is appropriate for your scar type.

-Effective treatments requiring six weeks or fewer to obtain results include medium chemical peels, laser therapy or punch excision.
-These treatments involve a one-time procedure and several weeks of waiting for scars to subsequently fade or heal.
+Effective treatments requiring 6 weeks or less to obtain visible results include medium chemical peels, laser therapy or punch excision.
+These treatments involve a one-time procedure and several weeks to see results.